Amanollah Khan Zia' os-Soltan: Last years

-In 1923 Zia' os-Soltan was also one of those personalities consulted by Reza Khan Sardar-Sepah, who intended to form a government in the anticipated absence of Soltan Ahmad Shah.
-But later in 1925 Reza Khan finally declared himself monarch as Reza Shah Pahlavi and founded a new dynasty.
-Even in 1926 Zia‘ os-Soltan should have been nominated minister to Reza Shah's cabinet.
+In 1923, Zia' os-Soltan was also one of those personalities consulted by Reza Khan Sardar-Sepah, who intended to form a government in the anticipated absence of Ahmad Shah Qajar.
+But later in 1925, Reza Khan finally declared himself monarch as Reza Shah and founded the Pahlavi dynasty.
+Even in 1926, Zia‘ os-Soltan should have been nominated minister to Reza Shah's cabinet.
 At first he trusted in the democratic pretensions of the new shah and his ability to reform the country.

-Thus, to show the close relations between his own family and the new dynasty, he presented a bowl made out of pure gold with his own signature inscribed as a gift to the shah (now you can see it among the other treasures in Tehran's National Jewel Museum at the Central Bank of Iran Bank-e Markazi).
-But later in 1926 Zia' os-Soltan rejected his appointment and was betrayed when he saw Reza Shah had become dictator and all of Iran's democratic achievements were made null.
+Thus, to show the close relations between his own family and the new dynasty, he presented a bowl made out of pure gold with his own signature inscribed as a gift to the shah (now you can see it among the other treasures in the Treasury of National Jewels at the Central Bank of Iran Bank-e Markazi).
+But later in 1926, Zia' os-Soltan rejected his appointment and was betrayed when he saw Reza Shah had become dictator and all of Iran's democratic achievements were made null.

 As well as it happened to several other Qajar nobles, Reza Shah Pahlavi occupied most of Zia' os-Soltan's possessions and estates in Azerbaijan and made them crown domains (i.e., his own domains).
 Up from this point Amanollah Khan did not care about any political questions further more but only about his Tehran residence at Khiyaban-e Ferdowsi in Bagh-e Shah and his real estate and last two large villages left by the Pahlavis, Alamdar, near Tabriz, and Mehmandust, between Semnan and Damghan at the Caspian coast.

 There is another story run within his family: "One day Reza Shah visited Zia' os-Soltan at his residence in Bagh-e Shah.
 The monarch's eyes fall on a rosary (tasbih) of Zia os-Soltan fully made of fine rubies.
 This jewel pleased the shah so much that he asked him about it, what in fact was an order to Zia os-Soltan to give the shah that rosary as a gift."